pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ##### Add Publication Format files

-Once you have added the publication formats, you can select the corresponding file by clicking __Select Files__.
+Once you have created the publication format(s), you can either select the corresponding file by clicking __Select Files__ if you have uploaded the final fines under the __Production Ready files__ or by uploading them directly in the __Publication Formats__.

+__Selecting from Publication Ready Files__

+If you’ve uploaded your Book and Chapter Manuscripts under the Publication Ready Files.
+Click Select Files to select all the relevant files from the Production Workflow.

 ![The Select Files link highlighted in the Publication Formats screen.](./assets/learning-omp3.2-workflow-production-formats-3.png)

-Select the file that corresponds with the publication format you’ve created.

 ![File selection window.](./assets/learning-omp3.2-workflow-production-formats-4.png)

+__Uploading directly under Publication Formats__

+For single file galleys (i.e., HTML, Full issue PDF) click ‘Select Files’ to upload the file.
+If you are uploading chapter files directly under Publication Formats you will need to click ‘Change File.’

+__Approving Publication Formats__

 Once Publication Formats have been created you can update the Completion and Availability by clicking the blue boxes beside the formats.